KobeW50/ReVanced-Documentation/guides/yt-troubleshooting.md

-####**20.
+####**19.
 "App not installed as package appears to be invalid."**

 This error most often means that you are trying to install an app that is an older version than the already installed version.
 Android doesn't allow app downgrading.
 In the context of installing YT ReVanced Extended, here are some possible scenarios and solutions:

 **a)** You are installing the unpatched YouTube APK that you downloaded from APKMirror.com.
 It is not necessary to install it.
 Refer to step 4 in the [YT guide](https://www.reddit.com/r/revancedextended/wiki/yt-guide/#wiki_4._patching_the_apk) for info on selecting the YT APK from storage.

-**b)** Your patched YT APK that you are installing was exported from the ReVanced Manager but does not have the `MicroG Support` patch applied to it.
+**b)** Your patched YT APK that you are installing was exported from the RVX Manager but does not have the `MicroG Support` patch applied to it.
 You can verify if this is the case by doing the following:

-Open the ReVanced Manager > Patcher > Select an application > Storage > Select the **patched** APK that you were trying to install.
+Open the RVX Manager > Patcher > Select an application > Storage > Select the **patched** APK that you were trying to install.

 Now check what it says the package name is near the top (in parenthesis).
 Check if the package name starts with "app.rvx" like in [this image](https://imgur.com/a/TUBgLLt).
 If it says something else, then you'll need to patch again, (using an unpatched APK,) and include the `MicroG Support` patch this time.